stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 References should be preferred over pointers because:

-- Reference syntax is cleaner and pointer syntax.
+- Reference syntax is cleaner than pointer syntax.
 (No need for the indirection and address-of operators.)
 - References are safer than pointers as they must always refer to a valid variable.
-(Unlike pointers there is no such thing as an uninitialized or null reference.)
+(Unlike with pointers, there is no such thing as an uninitialized reference or a null reference.)

 🎵 Note:
 {: .label .label-yellow}